-PEACE PFS objective 1: GDOE will reduce its alcohol, tobacco/nicotine and marijuana-related offenses by 10% by addressing underlying risk and protective factors among students considered at risk.
+PEACE PFS objective 1: GDOE will reduce its alcohol and tobacco/nicotine-related offenses by 10% by addressing underlying risk and protective factors among students considered at risk.

 What is your proposed measurable objective to be achieved by the end of FY 2023?
-By the end of FY 2020?
+By the end of FY 2021?

 What selective/indicated strategy do you propose to implement?

 Note: The target population for this strategy is at risk students referred by school administrators or counselors.
 The proposed evidence-based program must be recognized by SAMHSA and had been evaluated effective on Guam.

-What action steps or deliverables are needed Who is responsible?
-What is the expected deliverable? to implement this strategy in FY 2020?
-Note: these steps must follow the 5-Step What is the timeline Strategic Prevention Framework. for submission of the deliverable?
-(Format: MM/YYYY) 1.
+What action steps or deliverables are needed to implement this strategy in FY 2021?
+Note: these steps must follow the 5-Step Strategic Prevention Framework.
+Who is responsible?
+What is the expected deliverable?
+What is the timeline for submission of the deliverable?
+(Format: MM/YYYY)

+1.

 2.

+3.